acotilla91/Google-STT-Roku-Demo/README.md

-# Speech Recognization Demo on Roku using Google STT API
+# Speech Recognition Demo on Roku using Google STT API

-This demo app showcases how to implement Speech Recognization on Roku OS 7.6 and above using Google Cloud Speech-to-Text API.
+This demo app showcases how to implement Speech Recognition on Roku OS 7.6 and above using Google Cloud Speech-to-Text API.
 Follow this step-by-step [tutorial](http://) for more details.

 ## How to enable the STT API
 As with any Google Cloud API, the API has to be enabled on a project within the Google Cloud Console and all the API calls will be associated to that project.